 If the undertaker pays either the full penalty or the discounted amount within the required period, then no further proceedings can be taken against that undertaker for that offence.
 If the undertaker does not pay the penalty within the 36 days, then the Authority may bring proceedings in the Magistrates' Court for the original offence.

 Legal action must be taken before the expiry of the six months deadline from the date of the offence for bringing a case before the Magistrates' Court (Section 127 of The Magistrates' Courts Act 1980).
 This is the case even if the FPN was not given for some time after the offence was committed.
-In circumstances where a Fixed Penalty Notice has been issued in relation to an offence, although the Permit Authority subsequently forms the view that it would be more appropriate to prosecute the offender, the Permit Authority must withdraw the notice under Regulation 27 of the regulations before bringing the proceedings.
+In circumstances where a Fixed Penalty Notice has been given in relation to an offence, although the Permit Authority subsequently forms the view that it would be more appropriate to prosecute the offender, the Permit Authority must withdraw the notice under Regulation 27 of the regulations before bringing the proceedings.

 17.8 Section 74 of NRSWA